 The rest of the Glenrustles were always pretty indifferent as to

-finishing "Honey Grease and Neptune" I bought a house
+as we were finishing "Honey Grease and Neptune" I bought

-with my (then) wife in Northeast Minneapolis.
-It was a tiny little
+a house with my (then) wife in Northeast Minneapolis.
+It was a tiny

-place, with a 2-stall garage.
-It was all we could afford, all we
+little place, with a 2-stall garage.
+It was all we could afford,

-"qualified" to afford, anyway..I called up by good friend
+all we "qualified" to afford, anyway..I called up by good

-Greg McAloon the bass-playing taskmaster carpenter and asked him,
+friend Greg McAloon the bass-playing taskmaster carpenter and asked

-"Hey Club, do you think it would be possible to build a recording
+him, "Hey Club, do you think it would be possible to build

-studio in a 2-stall garage?"
-His reply, "Anything is possible."
+a recording studio in a 2-stall garage?"
+His reply, "Anything

-So Flowerpot III was born, in a garage in Northeast Minneapolis.
+is possible."
+So Flowerpot III was born, in a garage in Northeast

-Many of my favorite recordings would come out of that little room
+Minneapolis.
+Many of my favorite recordings would come out of that

 to visit my cousin Mark (the guy who got me started on this path